J-C-S-V/readme-template/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you get inspired by this project you can give us a star 🙌
+If you get inspired by this project you can give a star to this project here on Github 🙌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Space X for the API data 🚀
+I would like to thank Reaper for providing the audio engine for this project 🚀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/J-C-S-V/Portfolio-setup-and-mobile-first/blob/main/license.md) licensed.
+This project is [MIT](https://github.com/J-C-S-V/metronome/blob/main/README.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>